|

 at $120,000.
 (August 12, 1941)rt13aug41

 Old Station 1 at 112 W. Morgan Street demolished.
 The two-story brick building, built in 1896, originally housed the Capital Hose and Hook and Ladder volunteer fire companies.
-An addition to the adjacent Revenue Building is planned for the site.
-Photos and more information. (after August 12, 1941)
+An addition to the adjacent Revenue Building

-Gateway dance hall near Carolina Pines burns.
+Gateway dance hall near Carolina Pines burned.

 obtain sufficient water pressure from nearby Carolina Pines Lake.
 Though the